 No. Use of the Identity Document Check App, currently only available on Android devices, is entirely optional – it is just one of several ways people are able to verify their identity, including by post.

 There are over 80 locations where applicants can have their passport scanned and verified across the UK.
 Assisted digital support is available at over 300 locations, supplemented by a network of over 65 tutors who provide in home support, and there is also a dedicated telephone advice and support service for the Scheme.

 During public testing of the EU Settlement Scheme 95% of applicants successfully used the App to prove their identity remotely, removing the need for them to submit their identity document to the Home Office for manual verification.

 Currently, Apple iPhone users are not able to use their device to self-verify their identity using the App because it is the present policy of Apple not to allow any third party access to the iPhone “ID chip”.
-However, the Home Secretary has confirmed that the App will be available on Apple devices later this year.
+However, the App will be available on Apple devices later this year.

 What support is available to EEA citizens?